Lyman R. Casey

-Lyman Rufus Casey Jr. (May 6, 1837 – January 26, 1914) was a United States senator from North Dakota.
+Lyman Rufus Casey Jr. (May 6, 1837 – January 26, 1914) was an American politician from North Dakota.
+He moved to the Dakota Territory from New York in 1882 and worked in ranching and real estate.
+He was one of the first two senators to represent North Dakota in the U.S. Senate, serving from 1889 to 1893.

 Early life

-On May 6, 1837, Casey was born as Lyman Rufus Casey Jr. in York, New York.

-In 1853, Casey moved with his parents to Ypsilanti, Michigan.
-Casey received a classical education.
+Lyman Rufus Casey was born on May 6, 1837, in York, New York.In 1853, Casey moved with his parents to Ypsilanti, Michigan, and was raised and attended school there.

 Career

-Casey engaged in the hardware business for many years; in 1882, he moved to Carrington, Foster County, Territory of Dakota, and became a rancher.
+Casey engaged in the hardware business for many years.
+He worked for Pratt & Company.
+He also worked for the Buffalo branch of L. B. Pratt of Baltimore.
+He moved to Detroit.
+In 1882, he moved to Carrington, Foster County, Territory of Dakota, and became a rancher.
+He organized the Carrington-Casey Land Company.
 He was chairman of the North Dakota Committee on Irrigation and was commissioner of Foster County in 1887.

-Upon the admission of North Dakota as a State into the Union, Casey was elected as a Republican to the U.S. Senate and served from November 25, 1889, to March 4, 1893.
+Upon the admission of North Dakota as a state into the Union, Casey was elected as a Republican to the U.S. Senate and served from November 25, 1889, to March 4, 1893.
 He was an unsuccessful candidate for renomination in 1892.
-While in the Senate, he was chairman of the Committee on Railroads (Fifty-second Congress).
-He moved to New York City.
+While in the Senate, he was chairman of the railroads committee (Fifty-second Congress).
+He moved to New York City and later to Washington, D.C.

 Personal life

 In 1861, Casey married Harriett Mary Platt.
 One of her siblings was Jane Platt, wife of the drinking straw inventor Marvin C. Stone.
+The couple had two sons and a daughter, Frank, Carl, and Mrs. Atwood Topliff.
+He was affiliated with the Lafayette Presbyterian Church.
+He lived in Jamestown, North Dakota, until around 1908 or 1909.

-Casey returned to Washington, D.C.
-He died there on January 25, 1914.

-Casey is buried at Greenmount Cemetery in Baltimore, Maryland.
+Casey died at his apartment at Westmoreland in Washington, D.C. on January 25, 1914.
+He was buried at Green Mount Cemetery in Baltimore, Maryland.